GNN2R: Weakly-Supervised Rationale-Providing Question Answering over Knowledge Graphs: Method: The GNN2R QA Model

 \subsection{Step-II: LM-based Explicit Reasoning}

-Based on the example in \cref{fig:introduction}, an overview of this step is depicted in \cref{fig:step_2}.
-We first extract subgraphs from the given KG that consist of paths linking \texttt{Tim Burton} (candidate answer) to \texttt{California} and \texttt{Michael Keaton} (topic entities).
+Based on the example question in \cref{fig:introduction}, an overview of this step is depicted in \cref{fig:step_2}.
+We first extract subgraphs from the given KG that consist of paths linking \texttt{Tim Burton} (i.e., a candidate answer) to \texttt{California} and \texttt{Michael Keaton} (i.e., the topic entities).
 Then, we rewrite the subgraphs into two natural language expressions and compare them with the given question to select the final reasoning subgraph according to their semantic similarity to the question.